stevengharris/SplitView/README.md

 ## Possible Enhancements

 I might add a few things but would be very happy to accept pull requests!
-For example:

-* A splitter that adapted to device orientation and form factors somewhat like NavigationSplitView does.
+For example, a split view that adapted to device orientation and form factors somewhat like NavigationSplitView would be useful.

 ## History

+### Version 2.0

+* Incompatible change from Version 1 in split enums.
+SplitLayout cases change from `.Horizontal` and `.Vertical` to `.horizontal` and `.vertical`.
+SplitSide cases change from `.Primary` and `.Secondary` to `.primary` and `.secondary`.
+* Add ability to specify a side (`.primary` or `.secondary`) that has sizing `priority`.
+The size of the `priority` side remains unchanged as its containing view resizes.
+If `priority` is not specified - the default - then the proportion between `primary` and `secondary` is maintained.
+This enables proper sidebar type of behavior, where changing one sidebar's size does not affect the other.
+* Add a sidebar demo showing the use of `priority`.

 ### Version 1.1